There was an error with your log in

 Woody is a beloved and an essential member of the Mountful Hikes team.
 This cheerful and energetic Golden Retriever is known for bringing good vibes to the group, always making everyone laugh with his playful antics.
 When Woody suddenly stands still and perks up his ears, you can be sure there are marmots nearby!

-Frequently Asked Questions About Hiking Mont Blanc
+Frequently Asked Questions About Our Mont Blanc Hiking Tours

 • Yes, while reaching the summit of Mont Blanc itself is not recommended for beginners, the Mont Blanc area offers a variety of hiking options suitable for beginners.
 The key is to choose trails that match your experience and fitness level.
 Here are some examples: